Licence ID cards

 Lost or replacement cards

-If your card is stolen, lost or damaged and you need a replacement, complete this form and send it with the replacement fee to the address given on the form.
+If your card is stolen, lost or damaged and you need a replacement, complete this form and send it with the replacement fee to the address provided on the form.

 Requirements for new cards and photographs